OCSNCOE Logo Stormy sunset behind a floating OCS facility in the Green Canyon area of the U.S. OCS in the Gulf of Mexico

 "A person may not engage or employ an individual, and an individual may not serve, on board a vessel to which this section applies if the individual does not have a merchant mariner's document issued to the individual under section 7302 of this title.
 Except for an individual required to be licensed or registered under this part, the document must authorize service in the capacity for which the holder of the document is engaged or employed."

-This statutory requirement is included in MSM Vol. III, Chapter B4, Manning Requirements For Credentialed Ratings and Non-Credentialed Crew, C(1) (pp B4-5, B4-6), states:
+This statutory requirement is included in MSM Vol. III, Chapter B4, Manning Requirements for Credentialed Ratings and Non-Credentialed Crew, C(1) (pp B4-5, B4-6), states:

 Merchant Mariner Credential/Document Requirement.
 (2014, 2017): Under 46 CFR 15.403, every person below the grades of officer and staff officer employed on any U.S. flag merchant vessel of 100 GRT or more, except those navigating rivers exclusively and the smaller inland lakes, must possess a valid merchant mariner credential (MMC) or merchant mariner's document (MMD) with all appropriate endorsements for the positions served.
 For technical or industrial positions for which the Coast Guard does not require a particular credential, the seaman must possess an MMC endorsed for entry ratings. [emphasis added]